ErikVerheul/OneBacklog/README.md

 <b>Security:</b><br />
 The database has secure https access

+<b>Authentication:</b><br />
+The authentication is based on the following roles:
+- '_admin': Is the database administrator.
+Can setup and delete databases.
+See the CouchDB documentation.
+Is also a guest to all products.
+- 'admin': Can create and assign users to products.
+Is also a guest to all products.
+- 'superPO': Can create and maintain products and epics for all products.
+Can change priorities at these levels.
+- 'PO': Can create and maintain features and pbi's for the assigned products.
+Can change priorities at these levels.
+- 'developer': Can create and maintain pbi's and features for the assigned products.
+- 'guest': Can only view the items of the assigned products.
+Has no access to the requirements area view.
+Users can have multiple roles.

 <b>Design basics:</b><br />
 a product consists of:
 - <b>epics</b> which consists of